LFM8787/PSADT.VolatilePaths/README.md

 - Overwrites target file/folder if specified
 - Creates volatile registry keys that exists only in RAM loaded registry.
 - Native methods used to perform the tasks.
+- Warns the user if the source folder is a special folder
 - *ContinueOnError* and *ExitScriptOnError* support.

 ## Disclaimer